ademakov/MainMemory/README.md

 vehicle for some time already.
 And it was run mostly against memslap and memtier benchmarks.

-But it has matured enough to declare it ready for experimental use by wide audience.
+But it has matured enough to declare it ready for experimental use by a wide audience.
 Hopefully in a short term it could be dclared production ready as well.